kogcyc/ajax-on-rails3/README.md

-How To Use AJAX Rails 3
+How To Use AJAX Inside Rails 3
 ==============

-This is a minimal example of how to use AJAX via jQuery on Rails 3(.2.11).
+This is a minimal example of how to use AJAX on Rails 3(.2.11) with the help of jQuery

-Before we start, please not that jQuery <b>did not</b> have to be installed or configured in Rails 3.2.11
+####0) No Setup Required

+Note that Rails 3.2.11 comes with jQuery installed and configured: just start using it

+####1) Environment

-####1) First, here is the environment used for this example:
+Here is the environment used for this example:

 ```bash
 $ uname -a